Texas family’s home light show mistaken for aliens, draws out crowd

 “And then go home with hopefully a little bit more Christmas spirit in the heart,” Hartgraves said.

 Hartgraves said the lights are on every single night.
-But the light show happens Friday through Sunday from 6:30 to 9 p.m.
-Shows run every 15 minutes and are free for anyone who wants to come enjoy the lights.
+But the light show happens Fridays through Sundays from 6:30 to 9 p.m.